dev0ps221/wordgen/README.md

+ Got everything okay , iterating through a reversed list for the cursrs is all about the main tricl, now fill focus on storing the data without MemoryError incidents, decorators and generators for sure will be at the party

-actually generates a list of words starting from [aaaaaaaa] to [azzzzzzzz] need to have the same process loop wrapping around this one to flll all combinations of all characters (Fixed) not completely done but 95% working
+[FIxed] actually generates a list of words starting from [aaaaaaaa] to [azzzzzzzz] need to have the same process loop wrapping around this one to flll all combinations of all characters (Fixed) not completely done but 95% working